 Conditional Gift States

-In many states, engagement rings are conditional gifts that are presented as part of the marriage contemplation process.
+Do you legally have to give back an engagement ring?
+It turnes out, that in many states, engagement rings are conditional gifts that are presented as part of the marriage contemplation process.
 In these states, the ring must be returned if the engagement is broken, since no marriage will be taking place.

 - New Jersey